Incredible fishing spot

 The breathtaking landscape of forest, mountain and tundra also supports a diverse population of wildlife including brown bear, moose, caribou, eagle, waterfowl and other migratory birds.

-Beginning at your home airport, your first destination in planning your trip to Alaska is in Anchorage.
+- Your first destination in planning your trip is in Anchorage.

-Once in Anchorage, you will take an hour-long plane ride to Dillingham aboard Alaska Airlines or Ravn Alaska and arrive to our Bristol Bay lodge on Sunday evening.
+- From Anchorage, you will take an hour-long plane ride to Dillingham on Alaska Airlines or Ravn Alask, arriving Sunday evening.

-Gear and clients will be taken to the lodge site, which is about 15 miles from the boat launch, in a covered and comfortable boat.
+- Gear and clients will be taken to the lodge site, about 15 miles from the boat launch in a covered and comfortable boat.